JimDunphy/n8n-postgres/README.md

 - n8n publishes: `127.0.0.1:${N8N_PORT:-5678} -> 5678` (loopback only)
 - postgres is internal only (no host port exposure)
 - Host nginx listens on 80/443 and proxies to `http://127.0.0.1:5678`
+- Port alignment: The container keeps listening on `5678`.
+If you change the host-mapped port (`N8N_PORT`), nginx can remain unchanged because it proxies to `127.0.0.1:5678`.
+Only change the container port if you also update `n8n_upstream` in `nginx/vars.example.yml` and re-render the vhost.

 ## Persistence and Where Data Lives